varigence/docs/bimlflex/adf-deployment/landing-area.md

 ### Importing Metadata

-The example uses the `01 - MSSQL Starting Point` metadata but any Microsoft SQL Server environment with metadata could be used for example.
+The example uses the `01 - MSSQL Starting Point` metadata to generate Source System and Staging Area **Connections**.
-In order to proceed a Staging Area **Connection** is needed and imported data for a Source System **Connection**.

 > [!TIP]
 > For additional details on Importing Samples and Metadata refer to the below guides:
 > BimlFlex Docs: [](xref:bimlflex-getting-started-sample-metadata)
 > BimlFlex Docs: [](xref:bimlflex-getting-started-importing-source-metadata)

+In order to proceed a Source System **Connection** and Staging Area **Connection** is needed.

+> [!NOTE]
+> The example could be followed along with using any supported Source System and any Stage Area that supports a [Table Based Configuration](#table-based-configuration) for the Landing Area (Microsoft SQL Server, Azure Synapse).

 ### Cleaning (Illustration and Example Only)